zaps166/QMPlay2/README.md

 ## Multimedia keys

-In Windows and macOS, multimedia keys should work automatically.
+Multimedia keys should work automatically (on Linux/BSD it might depend on your configuration).

-In Linux/BSD, you must associate keys with commands:
+Additionally In Linux/BSD you can associate keys with commands:
 - using QMPlay2 binary, see: `QMPlay2 -h`,
 - using MPRIS2:
     - Toggle play/pause: `dbus-send --print-reply --dest=org.mpris.MediaPlayer2.QMPlay2 /org/mpris/MediaPlayer2 org.mpris.MediaPlayer2.Player.PlayPause`.